Responsible Conduct of Research (RCR)

 More information will be provided (via Graduate School email communication) to students who need to meet this requirement.
 Registration information for those who elect to attend the training session and complete the Web-based modules will follow as well.

 Students completing the RCR requirement by attending the training session must complete and certify, via email, completion of 12 Web-based RCR modules prior to attending the session.
 These modules offer introductions to content and issues that will be discussed at the session; it is therefore imperative that students complete these modules before attending the session.
 Modules can be accessed at the UNH RCR Modules website.

 Modules may be completed according to the individual's own timeframe, over multiple sessions.
 Allow approximately 30 minutes for each module.
-Modules are structured to present the following:
+Each module presents: